 The dates of Muslim festivals and holy days are worked out by the phases of the moon.
 The most holy Islamic festival is Ramadan.
 It takes place in the 9th month of the Islamic lunar calendar.
 For each day during the month of Ramadan, Muslims must not eat or drink between sunrise and sunset.
 It is a time to visit family graves and to say extra prayers and to think about living a good life.

 At the end of Ramadan, there is a big festival called Eid-ul-Fitr (say eed-ool-fit-r), which means 'Feast of Fast-breaking', when people celebrate and exchange gifts.
 Because the month of Ramadan is all about fasting, Eid-Al-Fitr is all about NOT fasting!
 It is often celebrated over three days.
 Muslims are encouraged to dress in their best clothes to attend a special Eid prayer at their mosque.
 Before the prayer begins, Muslims make a food or cash donation (called the Zakat al Fitr), which is then distributed to the poor.
 Also on this day people are encouraged to settle feuds or disputes, especially those between family members.

 The Koran tells both men and women they must cover themselves and wear modest clothing.
-It does not tell them how to do this, so there are a number of different ways in which Muslims dress, which is often different in different countries.
+It does not tell them how to do this or what to wear, so there are a number of different ways in which Muslims dress, which is often different in different countries.

 A hijab is a scarf worn by some Muslim women covering the head and neck, and sometimes the face.
 It is worn for modesty outside the home.
 A woman chooses to wear or not wear the hijab.
 In Australia Muslim women mostly wear a hijab in a variety of ways.
 Many women and girls wear modern western style clothing but with a coloured headscarf.